cgoldberg/xvfbwrapper/README.md

 ## About

-`xvfbwrapper` is a Python module for controlling X11 virtual displays with Xvfb.
+`xvfbwrapper` is a Python library for controlling X11 virtual displays with Xvfb.

 ----